 Facebook was a thing obviously, but hardly anyone had it on their phones yet.
 Instagram had yet to arise.
-And forget about Snapchat.
+And forget about Snapchat or TikTok.

 It was a simpler time when people’s actual lives and their technological lives were still somewhat separate.

 Now I wonder … is there even a difference anymore between “life” and “what happens on the Internet?”
 Should there be?
 And where would you even begin to draw the line?

 THAT TIME I CALLED OUT A GROUP OF PEOPLE

 Kristen and I were on a panel recently, and we noticed something really interesting happening before the talk even began.

 Everyone had filed into the room 10-15 minutes before the panel was scheduled to start, so there was a little time to sit and do nothing.

 This is what we saw from the front of the room: